Should you write out numbers on your resume or use numerals?

 It’s easy to see how the structure of the first bullet point makes the numbers more prominent.

-- If you decide to follow conventional grammar rules and spell out numbers under 10, do so throughout the entire document
+If you choose to follow traditional grammar rules by spelling out numbers under 10, ensure this format is used throughout the document.

 If you are preparing a resume for an academic context, however, we advise sticking to convention.